drvinceknight/pfm/book/building-tools/03-objects/tutorial/main.md

 Without using `sympy`, obtain the roots for all the quadratics.
 ```

-We will start by defining an object to represent a quadratic.
+Start by defining an object to represent a quadratic.
 This is called a
 class.

 ```{code-cell} ipython3